devseoka/MKS-Portfolio/README.md

 # Seoka Moshele - Full-Stack Developer | .NET, C#, Angular Expert

-Welcome to my project repository!
+Welcome to my portofilo project repository!
 I’m Seoka Moshele, a dedicated full-stack developer specializing in **.NET**, **C#**, **Angular**, and **TypeScript**.
 This repository showcases a collection of projects where I implement industry-leading practices to build scalable, high-performance solutions.

 With expertise in both front-end and back-end development, my goal is to create dynamic, user-friendly applications that meet business objectives while providing seamless user experiences.
 I focus on clean, maintainable code, following principles such as **SOLID** and **Domain-Driven Design (DDD)**, and utilizing **CI/CD pipelines** and **DevOps practices** for streamlined development.